Live Resin vs. Distillate: What’s the Difference?

 live resin

-Distillate, also known as liquid gold, is a type of cannabinoid concentrate with a more complicated extraction process than other options available.
-Distillate has an extraction process similar to other products, but adds one extra step.
+Distillate is a type of cannabinoid extract with a more complicated extraction process than other options available.
+Distillate has an extraction process similar to other products but adds one extra step.
 By heating the mixture and causing vaporization, a specific cannabinoid can be separated from the rest of the compounds.

-The final distillate product is lighter in color once the process is completed and is as pure as it can possibly be.
-A THC distillate is plainly, simply, nearly completely pure THC.
-Distillates are extremely concentrated, and their specific effects will depend on the original strain.
+Once the process is completed, the final distillate product is lighter in color and as pure as it can possibly be.
+A THC distillate can be up to 99% THC but ranges from 85% to 95%.
+Distillates are incredibly concentrated, and their specific effects will depend on the original strain.

 If you’re an experienced cannabis user and are looking to upgrade your experience, then a distillate could be the right solution.
 Distillates are typically only recommended for those very familiar with cannabis.